Workflows & Steps

 - name: The step name.
 Must be unique within the class.
 Defaults to method name if not provided.

-- maxAttempts: Maximum number of times this step is retried on failure (if retries are enabled).
-Defaults to three.
+- maxAttempts: Maximum number of times this step is retried on failure.
+Must be greater than zero.
+Defaults to one.

 - intervalSeconds: Initial delay between retries in seconds.
+Must be positive.
 Defaults to one second.

 - backOffRate: Exponential backoff multiplier between retries.
+Must be greater than or equal to one.
 Defaults to two.

 }